A TOR is an official list of all the courses a student or graduate has completed, including information about the number of credits and grades earned.

 - Verify Student Clearance at Counter 1.

-- Complete necessary signatures indicated in the Student Clearance.
+- Complete the necessary signatures indicated in the Student Clearance.

 - Claim Payment Order Slip at Counter 1.